-In addition to these classifications, all proposals must be aligned with the Irish Cancer Society Strategy (2020-2025) and the Society Research Roadmap.
-Proposed projects may be aligned with any of the following areas:
+In addition to these classifications, all proposals must be aligned with the Irish Cancer Society Strategy (2020-2025) (see here) and the Society's Research Roadmap (see here).
+Please ensure you refer to these documents prior to submitting an application.